Golden Cross Farmhouse (C522)

 There are two sitting rooms to relax in - one is a TV room and both have beautiful fireplaces (with wood burners - all logs provided free!).
 There are 5 bedrooms and 2 large bathrooms on the first and second floor.
 With the sixth bedroom and bathroom on the ground floor.

 Outside is a lovely enclosed courtyard with wisteria plants, garden furniture and a bbq.
 There is also a little enclosed garden area of lawn for the kids (which can be closed off from the courtyard).
-The front 'yard' has enough room to park 5-6 cars (with high double gates which can be kept closed for the safety of children and pets).
+The front 'yard' has enough room to park 5-6 cars (with high double gates which can be kept closed for the safety of children).
 There is also a decked area with rose arbour, rustic table and a few chairs.

 The house is on the main Fosseway halfway between Moreton in Marsh (with the very popular weekly market on a Tuesday) and Shipston-on-Stour.
 Just 10 miles north to Stratford-upon-Avon for the theatres and just 10 miles south to the antiques centre of the Cotswolds, Stow-on-the-Wold.

 Two public footpaths lead directly from the house; a 15 minute walk across fields to Stretton-on-Fosse with the award winning village pub or a longer walk to Todenham and another excellent village pub (very popular we are told!).

 Entrance hall, 2 sitting rooms, cloakroom, large kitchen/dining room.
 A double bedroom with ensuite bathroom with shower over the bath.

 Family bedroom with king size bed, 'Jack and Jill' bathroom with bath and shower over.
 Bedroom with double bed.